The global pandemic has turned life as we knew it upside down.

 Learning to navigate our “new normal” takes grace and grit.
 Like the businesses that have been forced to pivot to changes in the marketplace (look at all of those restaurants who have successfully turned parking lots into outdoor eating places), we all need to think and work differently to meet the demands of this changed world.

 Our #1 advice: Whatever your employment status, use this time to learn new things, improve your processes and build expertise.
-There’s little you can do to change the outside world, but you can work on yourself so that you’re stronger and more valuable when we exit the COVID-19 era.
+There’s little you can do to change the outside world, but you can work on yourself so that you’re stronger and more valuable.

 Avoid the temptation of instant gratification and embrace the intention for long-term prosperity.
 Your future self will thank you.